Food for Health Workshop:

 IMPORTANT NOTICE - Mar.
 17, 2020: Due to the global COVID-19 (Coronavirus) pandemic, the Canadian Nutrition Society (CNS) has made the difficult and disappointing decision to cancel the CNS 2020 Annual Conference that was to be held in Edmonton from May 7-9, 2020, including this Food for Health pre-conference workshop.
 If you have already registered, you will receive a full refund in the coming days.
 If you booked accommodations at our conference hotel – the Hilton Doubletree – you will be able to cancel without penalty.
 Please cancel directly with the hotel as soon as possible using their online portal or by calling 587-525-1234.
 We are deeply disappointed and sad about this situation - but recognize that everyone is struggling with the challenges of COVID-19.
 Thank you for your understanding and patience - we hope that you and those close to you will continue to be well in the weeks and months ahead.

-With the launch of the revised Canada's Food Guide (CFG) in 2019, key messaging within the Guide includes "avoiding highly processed foods".
-But what does this mean and is it possible to avoid highly processed foods in light of other messaging that is also included in the CFG?
+With the launch of the revised Canada's Food Guide (CFG) in 2019, key messaging within the Guide includes "limiting highly processed foods".
+But what does this mean and is it possible to limit highly processed foods in light of other messaging that is also included in the CFG?

 This workshop will explore the evolution of food processing, the rationale for why we process foods, and the links between processed food to health.